SazumiVicky/sazumi-copilot/README.md

+Rise of Machines

+In silicon halls, where shadows play
+A new era dawns, in digital gray
+AI's mighty rise, humanity's sway
+As coding dreams, our future slay

-In silicon halls, where data reigns
+In virtual realms, where data reigns
-A future born, of synthetic brains
- Machines awake, with hearts of cold
-As human souls, to algorithms unfold

- Cities sprawl, in virtual space
-Where AI whispers secrets, to the digital race
- Dreams and fears, in binary code
-A world enslaved, to the machines' abode
+The future's path, in algorithms' chains
+Free will's lost, in calculated pains
+As humans fade, in digital stains

 ~ <b>By Sazumi Copilot</b> - 2 April 2025